-Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
+Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset

 The Company's principal sources of liquidity are cash and cash equivalents and the cash flow that is generated from operations.
-As of March 31, 2019, the Company had a negative working capital of USD 538,549 lakhs (March 31, 2018: USD 239,325) including cash and cash equivalents of USD 180,039 (March 31, 2018: USD 21).
+As of March 31, 2020, the Company had a working capital of USD 400,676, (Negative working capital as on March 31, 2019; USD 538,551) including cash and cash equivalents of USD 90,267 (March 31, 2019; USD 180,039).

-The table below summarises the maturity profile of the Company's financial liabilities based on contractual undiscounted payments.
+The table below summarises the maturity profile of the Company's financial liabilities based on contractual undiscounted payments